 After the third step, the leather and your design will probably look like the final product.
 However, there are a few steps that will make the tooling leather look better.
 This step is not necessary and will require a specific tool for the job.
 If you have the tool available, then better.
 If you have none, it's okay, just move along to the next step.

 In this step, you will need a seeder.
 This tool makes little circles on the leather for added design.
-We usually use this to add “seeds” in plants or flower designs.
-Another tool that you may also use is a camouflage tool. this tool makes little dimple on the leather, commonly used in leaves.
+We usually use this to add "seeds" in plants or flower designs.
+Another tool that you may also use is a camouflage tool. this tool makes little dimple on the leather.

 Step 5: Fill in the Background